zuozhenggh/learning-library/data-management-library/goldengate/stream-analytics/osalab1-login-navigation/osalab1-login-navigation.md

 ## Introduction
-In this lab you are going to login to OSA and get familiar with the menu and navigation in the home and catalog pages.
+In this lab you are going to login to GGSA and get familiar with the menu and navigation in the home and catalog pages.
 You will then create a new user and set credentials for that user.
-You are also going to import an example use case for IOT in order to get familiar with various resources that are available for that use case.
+You are also going to import an example use case for IoT in order to get familiar with various resources that are available for that use case.

-Estimated Lab Time:  xx minutes
+Estimated Lab Time:  25 minutes

 ### About Product/Technology
-Golden Gate Stream Analytics (OSA) is a tool designed to consume a stream of data from any source such as a database, GoldenGate, kafka, JMS, REST or even a file system.
-Once the data is in OSA you can run analytics on live data in real time using transformation and action functionality of Spark and send the data downstream to any target of your choice.
+Golden Gate Stream Analytics (GGSA) is a tool designed to consume a stream of data from any source such as a database, GoldenGate, kafka, JMS, REST or even a file system.
+Once the data is in GGSA you can run analytics on live data in real-time using transformation and action functionality of Spark and send the data downstream to any target of your choice.

 ### Objectives
-- Get familiar with OSA
+- Get familiar with GGSA
 - Navigate the tool and get familiar with menu items
-- Learn about the multiple resources that are available in OSA
+- Learn about the multiple resources that are available in GGSA

 ### Prerequisites